davidsantiago/tinsel/README.md

 Which outputs

-	user> (welcome-template "Don")
+	user> (welcome-template "Don Draper")
-	"<h1 id=\"user-welcome\">Welcome Don!</h1>"
+	"<h1 id=\"user-welcome\">Welcome Don Draper!</h1>"

-Here we made the template take a single argument, user-name, which is a string containing the user's name.
+Here we made the template take a single argument, `user-name`, which is a string containing the user's name.
 We also used the `id=` selector to select any node with id "user-welcome".
 Then we gave the `set-content` transformer some code to generate the string to set the content to.
 Note that the user-name argument is visible to the transformer.
 Note also that set-content left the tag and attributes unchanged.

 Selectors and Transformers
 --------------------------